gvwilson/fiction/santas/index.md

 especially on the worlds where there's only a few of each or even just one.
-The loneliness gets to them after a while and they start making odd things or, um, unusual deliveries."<span class="sidenote">See the earlier note about lifelike dolls.</span>
+The loneliness gets to them after a while and they start making odd things or, um, unusual deliveries."<span class="note">See the earlier note about lifelike dolls.</span>

 The tone of her voice made it clear that details wouldn't be forthcoming,